microsoft/typespec/packages/website/src/docs/configuration/tracing.md

 cadl compile . --trace import-resolution  --trace projection
 ```

+Using `--trace *` will log everything.
+This might be a bit overwhelming but you can [pick and choose which trace area to include](#trace-selection)

 ## Trace selection

 The tracing system in the cadl compiler works by having each trace under an area.
-The area name is a dot `.` seperate string of area segments.
+The area name is a dot `.` separate string of area segments.

 When filtering which area to select you can use this area path to select which area is going to be revealed.
-The filter follow the same naming style, expect the last segment could be a wildcard `*`.
-This is however the same result as omitting the last segement all toghether.
+The filter follow the same naming style, except the last segment could be a wildcard `*`.
+This is however the same result as omitting the last segment all together.
 In other words, those filter have the exact same behavior:

 - `foo` and `foo.*`
 - `one.two` and `one.two.*`

-For example, assumming we'd have those 3 areas
+For example, assuming we'd have those 3 areas

 - `one.two.three`
 - `one.foo`